-At least once a year and preferably during the Fall semester, UHMC will have a drug and/or alcohol prevention presentation open to all staff, faculty and students.
-This training will be organized by the UHMC Professional Development Coordinator in conjunction with the Vice Chancellor of Administrative Services Office.
-Documentation such as training materials and sign up lists will be archived for biennial review data and as evidence of the training.
-For more information on the University of Hawaii Executive Policy (EP 11.201, Illegal Drugs, Alcohol and Substance Abuse), review UHMC's Drug & Alcohol Abuse Prevention Program and Procedures.
+At least twice a year, preferably during the Fall and Spring semesters, UHMC will hold a drug and/or alcohol prevention presentation open to all staff, faculty and students.
+The UHMC Faculty & Staff Development Coordinator, the Student Life Coordinator, and the Office of the Vice Chancellor of Student Affairs will collaborate in the development and offering of drug and alcohol training opportunities.
+Such efforts may include Student Government and nonprofit agencies.
+Documentation, including training materials and sign up lists, will be archived for biennial review purposes and as evidence of the training.